Tropical Storm Beryl (1994)

 Tropical Storm Beryl caused flooding in several states in the Eastern United States in August 1994.
 The second named storm and third tropical cyclone of the annual hurricane season, Beryl developed from an upper-level low pressure area over the northeastern Gulf of Mexico on August 14.
 Initially a tropical depression, the system intensified into a tropical storm about 24 hours after forming.
 Beryl then moved slowly northeastward and peaked with maximum sustained winds of 60 mph (95 km/h) before making landfall near Panama City, Florida, early on August 16.
 Within 12 hours of moving inland, the storm weakened to a tropical depression, but persisted as a tropical cyclone for a few days while traversing the Eastern United States.
 Beryl was absorbed by a frontal system while situated over Connecticut early on August 19.

 In Florida, above normal tides in the panhandle caused erosion, damaged several boats, and drowned two people.
 Tropical storm force winds left about 20,000 people without electricity, while flooding from heavy rainfall damaged vehicles and roads.
 Property damage in the state reached about $5.9 million (1994 USD).
 Farther inland, Beryl spawned many tornadoes and resulted in flooding as far north of New England.
+In Georgia one person drowned in a flooded river and another person who was paralyzed in a car crash would succumb to her injuries in 2026.
 In South Carolina, the state suffering the most damage, a total of 23 tornadoes were spawned, including three rated F3 on the Fujita scale.
 One tornado in Lexington damaged or destroyed 200 homes and 40 to 50 buildings and caused about 15,000 people to lose power after damaging five electrical substations.
 The state of New York experienced the worst of the flooding, with flash flooding in the Susquehanna and western Catskills regions.
 Two deaths and $12 million in damage occurred in New York.
-Overall, Beryl left five fatalities and at least $74.22 million in damage.
+Overall, Beryl left six fatalities and at least $74.22 million in damage.